robertchase/usum/README.md

 Aug 2 54
 ```

-Sum the first two columns (think of the `SQL groupby` functionality):
+Sum by the first two columns (think of the `SQL groupby` functionality):

 ```
 home/test:~> cat data | usum 1 2